Thor110/Expanded-Galaxy-Hood/README.md

 # Folders
 Expanded Galaxy Hood Installer - the brotherhood installer folder containing the source folder and tslpatchdata folder as well as HoloPatcher.

+future - future stuff to work on.

-Modules Source - contains the level files organised into folders denoting the planet and module names as well as the .mod files themselves, I use this to quickly and easily repack levels.
+modules - contains the level files organised into folders denoting the planet and module names as well as the .mod files themselves, I use this to quickly and easily repack levels.

 Scripts Left To Decompile - scripts that haven't been decompiled yet exist here.

 # Files
 .gitattributes - the gitattributes file.

+.gitignore - the gitignore file.

 README.md - the readme.md file.